d-Pixie/d-Pixie.github.io/index.md

 --------------

 *Yes it's all written in third person.
-No I'm not mad, as far as I know ...*
+No I'm not mad, as far as I can tell ...*